-Participants attended two experimental sessions separated by exactly one week.
+Participants attended two experimental sessions separated by exactly 1 week.
 In the initial session participants first completed a demographic questionnaire and the behavioral inhibition system (BIS) and behavioral activation system (BAS) scales (Carver & White, 1994).
 Participants then performed a change detection task designed to measure visual working memory capacity.
 Finally, participants completed the learning phase of the visual search task.
 In the second session participants completed the test phase of the visual search task.

-Each trial consisted of a fixation display, a stimulus display and a feedback display.
-A trial began with a white fixation circle $(.5^{\circ} \text{ in diameter})$ presented in the center of the display.
-The duration of the fixation circle was 500, 600, 700 or 800 ms and was randomly determined on each trial.
-The stimulus display followed the fixation circle and consisted of a target ring (either red or blue) and five distractor rings, the colors of which were randomly drawn without replacement from the color list above (see Figure 1a).
+Visual search: Learning Each trial consisted of a fixation display, a stimulus display and a feedback display.
+A trial began with a white fixation circle (.5° in diameter) presented in the center of the display.
+The duration of the fixation circle was 500, 600, 700, or 800 ms and was randomly determined on each trial.
+The stimulus display followed the fixation circle and consisted of a target ring (either red or blue) and five distractor rings, the colors of which were randomly drawn without replacement from the color list above (see Fig. 1a).
 The line segments within the distractors were orientated 45° to the left or to the right.
 Within the target ring the line orientation was horizontal on half the trials and vertical on the other half (distributed equally within red and blue target trials).
-Participants were instructed to press 'z' on a standard QWERTY keyboard if the line orientation within the target was vertical and 'm' if it was horizontal, using their left and right index fingers respectively.
+Participants were instructed to press "Z" on a standard QWERTY keyboard if the line orientation within the target was vertical and "M" if it was horizontal, using their left and right index fingers respectively.
 The stimulus display was presented for 800 ms or until a response was made.
 Once a response was made, the feedback display was presented for 1,500 ms, which indicated the amount of money the participant had won on that trial and the total amount accrued over the course of the experiment.
-Participants only received a reward when a correct response was made, although this was not made explicit to the participants.
-The color of the target (red or blue) that predicted a reward was counterbalanced across participants.
-On rewarded trials participants could win \$0.05 and 80% of these trials had the potential to be rewarded (if a correct response was made).
-On non-rewarded trials there was no possibility of reward, regardless of accuracy.
+Participants only received a reward when a correct response was made, although this was